--

--

--

--

--

--

-the trac t sub-chapter presents the school of the future, showing that the battle between ditional and the technical school will continue, the goal of the new type of on being the one presented in the next capture:
+The last sub-chapter presents the school of the future, showing that the battle between the traditional and the technical school will continue, the goal of the new type of education being the one presented in the next capture:

-For the 2: VET- Trainer Module 4, Classroom Material, Screenshot III, Romania. assessment and fixation of knowledge, the chapter ends with a series of topics, ed in the screenshot below.
+Figure 102: VET- Trainer Module 4, Classroom Material, Screenshot III, Romania.

+For the assessment and fixation of knowledge, the chapter ends with a series of topics, presented in the screenshot below.

-Figure 10 3: VET- Trainer Module 4, Classroom Material, Screenshot IV, Romania.
+Figure 103: VET- Trainer Module 4, Classroom Material, Screenshot IV, Romania.